www-splitcells-net/net.splitcells.network.community/README.md

 ```
 # Weekly deploy static website.
 * Issue number: [\#51](https://codeberg.org/splitcells-net/net.splitcells.network.community/issues/51)
+* If there is no link to an issue, the following can be used:
+* Issue number: \#32
 * Start Date: 2025-04-05
 * End Date: 2025-04-06
 # Task Description